 In general, the reduction in energy charges is provided as a rebate in the form of a reduced energy bill from the utility to the building's landlord, who, in turn, is required to pass along the benefit to eligible tenants.
 The utility recoups the special rebate by claiming a credit for the amount against its gross receipts tax otherwise payable to the City.
-Application for benefits must be made after June 30, 1995 and before July 1, 2005 and before a building permit for the required construction or renovation is issued.
+Application for benefits must be made after June 30, 1995 and before July 1, 2007, and, in any case, before a building permit for the required construction or renovation is issued.